wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 ### App File Structure

-We've structured this full-stack app template according to feature.
+We've structured this full-stack app template vertically (by feature).
 That means that most directories within `app/src` contain both the React client code and NodeJS server code necessary for implementing its logic.

 Let's check out what's in the `app` folder in more detail: